DeMPT: Decoding-enhanced Multi-phase Prompt Tuning for Making LLMs Be Better Context-aware Translators: Training Details

 \section{Training Details}

-For all Transformer NMT models, we use the transformer-base setting as in \citet{vaswani_etal_nips_2017}, where the learning rate is set to 1e-4.
-The Transformer NMT models are trained on 4$\times$ NVIDIA V100 32GB GPUs with a batch size of 4096.
-For the models with prompt tuning in Section \ref{sec:exp}, including MT-PT, CMT-PT, and our MPT and DeMPT models, the length of the trainable prompt is set as 64.
+For all \textit{encoder-decoder} Transformer NMT models, we use the transformer-base setting as in \citet{vaswani_etal_nips_2017}, where the learning rate is set to $1e-4$ with an inverse-square schedule and warmup steps of $4000$, and use Adam optimizer with $\beta_{1}=0.9$ and $\beta_{2}=0.98$.
+For the other special training settings in G-Trans and MR-Trans, we keep consistent with that provided in their paper.
+All Transformer NMT models are trained on 4$\times$ NVIDIA V100 32GB GPUs with a batch size of 4096.
+For the models with prompt tuning in Section \ref{sec:exp}, including MT-PT, CMT-PT, MPT and DeMPT models, the length of the trainable prompt is set as 64.
 During both training and inference, the model generates only the current target sentence, operating in a many-to-one translation mode.
 For all fine-tuning models in this paper, we set the training epoch to 4, and the warm-up rate to 0.1.
 We use the log learning rate decay strategy with a maximum learning rate of 5e-5.
 We collate a mini-batch by counting the total tokens inside the batch and set the batch size as 4096.
 All fine-tuning models are trained on 4 $\times$ NVIDIA A800 GPUs with Deespeed Zero 2 offload setting \cite{Rajbhandari-etal-2020-deepspeed}.\footnote{\url{https://github.com/microsoft/DeepSpeed}}